pixelpusher/liveprinter/README.md

 https://youtu.be/ejlaQhOCUHw

 Run the server using your Python environment of choice * it's in the liveprinter folder, called LivePrinterServer.py.
 By default, the server runs on port 8888 so open a web browser to http://localhost:8888 (or [change it](https://github.com/pixelpusher/liveprinter/blob/master/liveprinter/LivePrinterServer.py#L28)).
 It can run without a printer using a "fake" serial port.

+## Using LivePrinter

+A short video to get up and running in 2 minutes (assuming you've plugged your printer into your computer via USB and turned it on!)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/jdqrpgFGCgc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## About